psycedelicAI/AI-Continuity-Architecture-Method/README.md

 - explicit uncertainty;
 - reversible decisions where possible;
 - preservation of provenance;
-- cross-model comparison using the same test conditions.
+- cross-model comparison using the same test conditions;
+- portability across models, platforms, and providers.

 ---